-Last week, I was overwhelmed.
+I was overwhelmed.
 One of our beloved pets passed away.
-It was the final straw for me after months of pandemic life and stress about how divided our nation is.
+It was the final straw for me after years of pandemic life and stress about the state of our nation.

 I had to take some time to grieve the loss.
 But as all marketing and communications professionals know, deadlines don’t stop for pandemics, deaths, or anything else.